Project Overview

 Project features

-Activities focused on technical assistance, capacity building and demonstration and dissemination of good productive practices will take place in watershed areas.
+Technical assistance, capacity development, and the demonstration and dissemination of good productive practices that contribute to watershed restoration will be carried out through:

 View of rural area in Mexico.
 Photo: © Curt Carnemark / World Bank